aptos-labs/developer-docs/docs/tutorials/programmatic-upgradeable-module.md

 - `aptos move create-resource-account-and-publish-package --address-name <your-address> --seed <seed>`
    1. Replace `<your-address>` with your account address.
    2. Replace `<seed>` with a seed that only you know.
-This is used as a custom input to generating the resource account address.
+This is used as a custom input to generate the resource account address.

 When running this command, this will **FIRST calculate** your resource account address.
 A prompt below will show: